SemireB/git_assignment/README.md

 f.
 What does git diff do?

-Git diff allows you to preview changes quickly
+Git diff allows you to preview changes between two data sets  quickly

 g.
 What is the main branch?